stuartellis/sve-personal-website/content/articles/rumdl-markdown-maintenance.md

 To automate the maintenance of Markdown files in your project, add Git hooks.
 The most popular tools for managing hooks are [prek](https://prek.j178.dev/) and [pre-commit](https://pre-commit.com/).
 The [prek](https://prek.j178.dev/) tool supersedes [pre-commit](https://pre-commit.com/).
-It can use hooks that are written for `pre-commit`, and works with existing `pre-commit` project configurations.
+It can use existing `pre-commit` hooks, and also works with existing `pre-commit` project configurations.

 This example `.pre-commit-config.yaml` configuration file for a project uses the copy of `rumdl` on the system: